 This friendly, and sympathetically-restored, late Victorian pub is popular with university staff, but also has a mixed clientele.
 Up to three ever-changing real ales are available, which are organic/Fairtrade wherever possible, just like the snacks.
 The beers are selected from local and regional breweries, including small batch and speciality beers unusual for the area.
 The pub promotes artistic and musical creativity, and is a vibrant music hub for local talent.
 CAMRA Member Discount 10%/pint off real ale is available here.

 99 Edgecumbe Street

-The pub has changed hands several times in recent years, and is now being run by Steve and Sharon Bishop, who returned the pub to a previous name.
-Up to three real ales are available, usually Bays Devon Dumpling, Hunters (varies) and one from local breweries, Summerskills and Dartmoor.
+A warm welcome and good conversation awaits you at the bar of this pub which has changed hands several times in recent years.
+It is now being run by local licensees who returned the pub to a previous name.
+Up to two real ales are available, with beers from Bays, Dartmoor, Hunters, St Austell and Summerskills appearing regularly.
 Pool and darts are played, with Sky and BT Sport for the less energetic.